MiguelMSandin/phylogeniesQuickStart/README.md

-# Quick Start on Phylogenetic Inference
+# A brief hands-on introduction on Phylogenetic Inference
 Here you will find brief help on how to get started with phylogenetic analyses.

 ## Softwares for: